5-Minute Lead Response Time Study: HBR, InsideSales, Drift Findings (2026)

 What Did the InsideSales / MIT Lead Response Management Study Find?

-• Only 7 percent of companies responded within the first 5 minutes of a form submission.
+- Only 7 percent of the 433 companies responded within the first 5 minutes.

-The Drift result is particularly important because it post-dates the HBR research by a decade and shows the response gap has not meaningfully closed.
-The bar moved up.
-Most teams did not.
+The Drift result is particularly important because it post-dates the HBR research by six years and shows the response gap had not meaningfully closed.
+Note that this is Drift's 2017 Lead Response Survey, a different publication from Drift's later State of Conversational Marketing reports, which are sometimes conflated with it.

 What Does Salesforce Reporting Add?